bit-tasks/init/README.md

 ```

 ## Docker Support
 You can use the official bit docker image to execute the `bit-tasks/init@v2` task.
 This saves the time that used to install bit inside the init task.
-You need to set `docker: "true"` input parameter for the init script.
+You need to set `docker: "true"` input parameter for the `bit-tasks/init@v2` task, when running inside a container.

 ```yaml
 name: Test Bit Init with Docker